sonwjnn/sonwjnn/README.md

 <img align="right" width=200px alt="Unicorn" src="https://media.tenor.com/XP4tw9P1yFoAAAAM/dedsec.gif"/>

-I am a student with hands-on experience in React and Next.js through personal projects.
-With curiosity, dedication, and a solid grasp of new technologies, I am confident in my ability to excel in any tasks assigned.
+I'm a Frontend Developer with 1 year of experience building fast, user-friendly web apps using ReactJS<br/>and NextJS.
+Enjoy exploring new technologies, fixing challenges, and creating useful applications.

 - 📚 I’m currently learning ...
   - *NextJS*
+  - *NestJS*
   - *TypeScript*
-  - *NestJS*
 - 🚀 I’m eager to join new projects.
 - ✔ Feel free to ask me anything!
 I’m motivated to help others.
 - Outside tech, I enjoy socializing with friends, 🎮 playing video games, 🎵 listening to music, and I also love working at a café when I have free time.